D4majaUK/D4majaUK/_posts/2022-09-06-not-technical-but.md

 <video src="https://user-images.githubusercontent.com/19514070/200871606-e5757375-2a18-40cd-a38a-d95ec9d9500b.mp4" data-canonical-src="https://user-images.githubusercontent.com/19514070/200871606-e5757375-2a18-40cd-a38a-d95ec9d9500b.mp4" controls="controls" muted="muted" class="d-block rounded-bottom-2 width-fit" style="max-height:640px;"></video>

 >I’m not technical, but…..If I skip forward to 2015 and find a Commodore 64 emulator and an Assembler, I should be able to make a simple demo.
 This would incorporate some of the things I used to do back in the day.
+Please Note: It's one sprite
 >
 >Add a some self-created music on top and a little video composition and voila! we have a demo that takes us back, way back, back in time.